 Noise pollution can have several negative effects on our health.
 It can cause hearing loss, increase stress levels, and lead to cardiovascular problems.
 It can also affect our mental health, causing anxiety, depression, and even psychosis.
 And finally, noise pollution can also affect the quality of our sleep.
 Loud noises can keep us awake at night, while intermittent noises (such as construction) can disrupt our sleep patterns and make it difficult to get a good night’s sleep.

-We can do several things to reduce the impact of noise pollution on our health and well-being, including using earplugs, reducing the volume on our electronic devices, and turning up our faucets to reduce the noise from running water.
+We can do several things to reduce the impact of noise pollution on our health and well-being, including using earplugs, reducing the volume on our electronic devices, and turning up our faucets to reduce the noise from running water is essential to get quality of sleep and in preventing hearing loss.
 Avoiding crowded areas or noisy workplaces can also limit our exposure to loud noises.

 3. Stress and Anxiety